 Tom is in the back row on the right.
 He’s standing next to “Arizona Charlie” Meadows.

-HISTORY OF TOM HORNE’S HANGING IN WYOMING
+HISTORY OF TOM HORN'S HANGING IN WYOMING

-Once recuperated, Tom Horne found work as a “regulator” for large cattle interests during the Wyoming range wars.
+Once recuperated, Tom Horn found work as a "regulator" for large cattle interests during the Wyoming range wars.
 A feud broke out between two small ranch families, the Millers and Nickells.
-The Nickells family had begun running sheep in the area…specifically on the Millers’ range.
-Horne took no interest as he wasn’t employed by either family.
-When 13 year old Willie Nickells’ body was found dead, the Millers were the chief suspects.
+The Nickells family had begun running sheep in the area...specifically on the Millers' range.
+Horn took no interest as he wasn't employed by either family.
+When 13 year old Willie Nickells' body was found dead, the Millers were the chief suspects.
 There was not enough evidence and the case was considered an unsolved murder.

 The trial in Cheyenne was very political.
-Several jury members had reason to hate Horne as he had once recovered stolen cattle from their ranches.
+Several jury members had reason to hate Horn as he had once recovered stolen cattle from their ranches.
 Newspapers pictured him as a heinous murderer of children.
 The larger ranchers feared he might reveal his employers.

 Glendolene Kimmel, a schoolteacher who taught at the Miller-Nickell school, testified that Victor Miller confessed to her that he was the one who killed Willie.
-Unfortunately for Horne, Glendolene’s testimony was discounted as people believed that she was infatuated with Tom.
+Unfortunately for Horn, Glendolene's testimony was discounted as people believed that she was infatuated with Tom.